constructorfleet/homebridge-ultimate-govee/README.md

 RGBIC lights will also offer the ability to hide the segment lights from HomeKit, leaving the primary control:
 `hideSegments` - Setting to `true` will remove all 15 segments from HomeKit.

+## GraphQL HomeBridge API

+Add the following to the